vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

 by much) feeling okay though not in perfect health.
 My temperature readings were now in the 98.7 to 99.1 range, and I did not subjectively feel feverish.

+## Aftereffects: next day (2024-01-13)

+On 2024-01-13, the day proceeded largely normally.
+I was more sluggish than usual, needing a little more TV show / movie entertainment to keep me going, and had fewer total accounted-for hours as a result.
+My mood started to recover by the late evening, and I was able to get some work done while rewatching a TV show.
+By the end of the day (after 1 AM) I was back to normal with the exception of continued soreness.

+I took the bandage off around 10 PM as it was getting loose anyway.